 The School & Community Recycling As Partner (S.C.R.A.P.) program will continue this year.
 A recycling trailer will visit elementary schools in Mansfield and Shelby to collect recyclable materials such as aluminum cans, steel cans, #1 plastic (pop bottles), #2 plastic (milk jugs and laundry detergent bottles) and newspapers.
 Any money that comes from the sale of the materials collected at the school will go to the school for special projects.
 Be watching your newspaper for a schedule of when the SCRAP recycling trailer will be visiting your local elementary school.
 You can also visit our web site at www.richlandrecycles.com to get the schedule.

 A yard waste composting facility, located across from the old county landfill, allows residents a place to take their grass, leaves, shrubs, and other plant material.
+The Authority also sponsors collection events such as Household Appliance Collection Day held in April, Scrap Tire Collection Day held in May, and Household Hazardous Waste Collection Day held in October.

 Projects include - Earth Stewardship Month in April, and Recycle America Month in November.